St. Margrethen: Heritage sites of national significance

 The Old Church of St. Margaretha is listed as a Swiss heritage site of national significance.
-Additionally, the Schlosslandschaft Rorschach / Alter Rhein, a number of castles in a region along the Rhine river, is designated as part of the Inventory of Swiss Heritage Sites.
+Additionally, the Schlosslandschaft Rorschach / Alter Rhein (lit. 'castle landscape Rorschach / Alter Rhein'), a number of castles in a region along the Rhine river, is designated as part of the Inventory of Swiss Heritage Sites.
 The Schlosslandschaft is shared between Berg, Goldach, Mörschwil, Rheineck, Rorschacherberg, St. Margrethen, Steinach, Thal and Tübach.